junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/TransMorph_on_IXI.md

 and acknowledge the source of the IXI data: https://brain-development.org/ixi-dataset/

-- Click on the link to start downloading the pre-processed dataset: [preprocessed IXI dataset (Not available)]()
+- Click on the link to start downloading the pre-processed dataset: [preprocessed IXI dataset (Currently Not Available)]()

 - There are **576** brain MRI volumes in total.
 We split the dataset into a ratio of 7:1:2, where 403 for training (`IXI_data/Train/`), 58 for validation (`IXI_data/Val/`), and 115 for testing (`IXI_data/Test/`).
 - There is an atlas image volume and the corresponding subcortical segmentation (`IXI_data/altas.pkl`).
 This atlas volume was obtained from [CycleMorph](https://github.com/boahK/MEDIA_CycleMorph).